AyushJhin07/Automation/docs/operations/queue.md

 All queues created via the factory automatically honour these settings.

+> ⚠️ **Redis is mandatory outside of unit tests.** The API, workers, and developer stack all fail fast when `QUEUE_REDIS_*` targets are unreachable. `npm run dev:stack` now verifies both Redis and Postgres connectivity before launching so missing infrastructure is reported immediately.【F:scripts/dev-stack.ts†L37-L160】

 ## Worker processes

 Builds now emit separate entry points for the API (`dist/index.js`), the execution worker